 It is much better to be fully informed before you accept a position than it is to have an unpleasant surprise later on.
-For example, if you're not married and want to cover your partner, will your health insurance plan insure him or her?
-Perhaps, if domestic partner coverage is provided.
-However, some plans only cover same-sex partners, not opposite-sex partners.
-Even though this sounds discriminatory, and it's certainly not fair, a federal court has ruled that it's legal.
+For example, if you're not married and want to cover your partner, will your health insurance plan insure them?
+Perhaps, if domestic partner coverage is provided and if you meet the requirements.
+Some employers or insurance companies require unmarried domestic partners to file an affidavit through their human resources department.

 Questions to Ask